towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 You will be asked to confirm your decision.
 Choose YES to forfeit or NO to cancel.

 **Reworked Fishing**
-The locations of the Good Rod and the Super Rod have been swapped.
+- The locations of the Good Rod and the Super Rod have been swapped.
-Route 12 has been altered to give access to its Fishing Guru without needing the Pokeflute.
+- Route 12 has been altered to give access to its Fishing Guru without needing the Pokeflute.
-The Super Rod now randomly adds 0 to 7 levels of anything it hooks.
+- The Super Rod now randomly adds 0 to 7 levels to anything it hooks.
-The Good Rod has been altered:
+- The Good Rod has been altered:
   - Its hardcoded list of 2 pokemon has been increased to 8.
   - Levels of pokemon that can be hooked have mostly been increased.
-  - A level modifier +0 to +7 is randomly added to hooked pokemon for more variety.
+  - A level modifier of +0 to +7 is randomly added to hooked pokemon for more variety.
-The Old Rod has been altered:
+- The Old Rod has been altered:
   - 50% of the time it will act as a Good Rod.
 The implication is that it was "Good" long ago.
   - No longer a key item.
   - Eventually supplanted by the Good Rod.
 Might want to sell it for a good price.
-The Good Rod maintains some niche utility over the Super Rod.
+- The Good Rod maintains some niche utility over the Super Rod.
 Comparing the two:
   - Super Rod
     - Has route-based encounter tables.
     - Access to rarer or evolved pokemon.